Adson-Santoss/profile-github/README.md

 # 💫 About Me:
-i'm intend to be a Software Developer
+i'm intend to be a Software Developer.

 ## 🌐 Socials: